 Mental health problems are one of the largest public health challenges facing the UK, with one in four people suffering from a mental health problem annually.

-The Partnership is working to enable businesses to positively impact the mental health of their employees, customers, suppliers and wider communities.
+The IEP is working to enable businesses to positively impact the mental health of their employees, customers, suppliers and wider communities.
 By supporting businesses to implement changes within their organisations, the mental health of employees can be improved.
 Tools and training development can support employees and line managers, and improving the mental health of customers, communities, supply chains and SME networks will help address this challenge.

 3. Transition to work for young people